-Since we’re all Covid19 house-bound, I thought you might enjoy a virtual tour of my ‘Rain Garden’ during this cold & rainy week.
+Since we’re all house-bound, thanks to Covid19, I thought you might enjoy this before-and-after transformation of my ‘Rain Garden.’

 Even though many plants are still deciduous, patiently waiting for warmer weather, there’s still plenty happening right now to talk about its late winter/early spring charms.